cdlavila/crud-tasks/README.md

 ```

 #### Step 5
-Check server is running, by clicking on the first link that appears in the terminal
+Check server is running, by clicking on the first link that appears in the terminal.

 #### Step 6
-Testing GraphQL queries in the browser using the second link that appears in the terminal
+Testing GraphQL queries in the browser using the second link that appears in the terminal.